Shanna Strauss: Exhibitions

 Her work is in the permanent collection of the Montreal Museum of Fine Arts, Montreal, Quebec.

+Strauss collaborated with artist Jessica Sabogal on the mural "Protect Our Trans Daughters" in Sacramento, California, honoring Chyna Gibson who was murdered in New Orleans.
+The grand opening was held on March 31, 2018, coinciding with Transgender Day of Visibility.

 Awards

 Strauss was awarded a Kala Fellowship and Media Residency for 2020-2021 from the Kala Art Institute, Berkeley, California.

 In 2021, Strauss was a resident artist at Crosstown Arts, Memphis, Tennessee.

 Publications

 Her work has been featured in Canadian Art, CBC Arts, Montreal Gazette, Sacramento News & Review, and M – Montreal Museum of Fine Arts Magazine.